milkotodorov/solaredge-battery-control/README.md

   ```
   The creation of the python virtual environment must be done only once, when the repository is cloned but note that **it must be activated each time a new console is opened**.

-  > [!TIP]
-  > Optionally [`direnv`](https://direnv.net) can be used to automate the activation/deactivation of the python virtual environment upon entering/exiting the project folder.
+  > :bulb: **Tip:** Optionally [`direnv`](https://direnv.net) can be used to automate the activation/deactivation of the python virtual environment upon entering/exiting the project folder.

 - Verify whether the python virtual environment is properly activated:
   ```console